iSyedSalmanAli/Kaggle-Competitions/README.md

 # **Kaggle-Competitions**

 ## **Competition 1 (Analysing Titanic Survival)**
 ### **In this competition the goal is to predict the titanic survival.
-First I have analyze the data, then secondly I have clean the data, visualize the data and then normalize the data and pally machine learning algorithms.I have also used K-fold technique to check which Algorithm is giving best accuracy.
+First I have analyze the data, then secondly I have clean the data, visualize the data and then normalize the data and apply machine learning unsupervised algorithms because it is a classification problem.
+I have also used K-fold technique to check which Algorithm is giving best accuracy.
 So, in this project I have used the following machine learning models:**
 ### **1. Logistic Regression**
 ### **2. Super Vector Machine**
 ### **3. Perceptron**